hristoast/dot-emacs/README.md

 ## About

 My Emacs configuration.
-I use it on Emacs 25.1+, but it should run fine on Emacs 24 (with some warnings.)
-It sports the [Material Theme for Emacs](https://github.com/cpaulik/emacs-material-theme) and [Smart Mode Line](https://github.com/Malabarba/smart-mode-line) with the Respectful theme.
+I use it on Emacs 26.3, but it should run fine on Emacs 24 or higher (with some warnings.)
+It sports the [Material Theme for Emacs](https://github.com/cpaulik/emacs-material-theme) and [Smart Mode Line](https://github.com/Malabarba/smart-mode-line) with the Dark theme.
 I recommend running this configuration in daemon mode - it's great for GUI Emacs or terminal Emacs.

 The main file will set you up with a pretty solid editor for several languages (C/C++, Common Lisp, Lua, Python, Racket, Ruby, YAML, and more) and even some frameworks and other things (Magit, Ansible, Django (via `web-mode`), Nginx, `skewer-mode`,  and others).